augutso1/AI-Combiner/README.md

 # AI Response Combiner Prototype

 A FastAPI-based system that takes a user prompt, queries multiple AI models (one paid mock, one local free model, and one free mock), and combines their responses into a single output.
-Built for a MacBook Pro M1 Pro (16GB RAM, Apple Silicon with MPS support).
+Built with MPS support.

 ## Features